zzTheGift/valentine-website-2025/README.md

 ## 🎯 How to Use This for Your Valentine

-### Quick Start (No Coding Required)
+### Deployment with Netlify (Free Custom URL)
+1. Go to [Netlify](https://www.netlify.com/) and sign up for a free account
-1. Click the "Fork" button at the top right of this page
+2. Click the "Add new site" button
+3. Choose "Import an existing project"
+4. Select "Deploy with GitHub"
-2. Go to `script.js` in your forked repository
+5. Choose your forked repository
-3. Click the edit (pencil) icon
-4. Find this line near the top: `const VALENTINE_NAME = "Jade";`
-5. Change "Jade" to your valentine's name
-6. Click the "Commit changes" button
+6. Click "Deploy site"
-7. Go to Settings > Pages
-8. Under "Source", select "Deploy from a branch"
-9. Select "main" branch and click "Save"
+7. Once deployed, click on "Domain settings"
+8. Under "Custom domains", click "Add custom domain"
+9. Type your desired subdomain, for example: `my-valentine-2025`
+   - This will create: `my-valentine-2025.netlify.app`
+   - If the name is taken, try another one!
-10. Wait a few minutes and your website will be live at `https://YOUR_USERNAME.github.io/valentine-website-2025`
+10. Your website will be live at your chosen URL (e.g., `do-you-want-to-be-my-valentines.netlify.app`)

+Note: Netlify offers free custom domains ending in `.netlify.app`.
+You can also use your own domain name if you have one!

 ### Customization Guide